Aidan Kirk

-Aidan Kirk (born 16 March 1986) is a professional rugby league footballer who last played in the National Rugby League for the New Zealand Warriors.
+Aidan Kirk (born 16 March 1986) is a former professional rugby league footballer who last played in the National Rugby League for the New Zealand Warriors.

 Early years

 Educated at St Edward's College in his hometown of Gosford on the Central Coast, Kirk played Jim Beam Cup for The Ourimbah Magies was picked up to play SG Ball and lower grades for the Newcastle Knights.
 He then joined the Roosters but did not break into first grade due to the dominance of Anthony Minichello.
 Instead Kirk played in the NSWRL Premier League under coach Ivan Cleary, and was eventually made captain of the side.
 In 2006 the Roosters signed a feeder arrangement with the Newtown Jets and Kirk played for the Jets in the Premier League.
 The Jets made the grand final however Kirk was stretchered off in the first half after tearing ligaments in his knee scoring a try.